spryker/spryker-docs/docs/scos/dev/back-end-development/data-manipulation/payment-methods/invoice/implementing-invoice-payment-in-front-end.md

 {% info_block errorBox %}

-Don’t forget to add the factory and the dependency provider for this new added module in Yves.
+Don't forget to add the factory and the dependency provider for this new added module in Yves.

 {% endinfo_block %}